Polam Kopitam poisoning incident: Investigation

 On the morning of March 27, the Taipei District Prosecutors Office officially announced the launch of a formal investigation into the case.
 Prosecutors, together with police and relevant agencies, collected evidence at the restaurant site.
 Meanwhile, the New Taipei City Health Bureau and the Ministry of Health and Welfare’s Food and Drug Administration began inspecting the food ingredients supplied to the restaurant.
 The Ministry of Health and Welfare also urgently ordered standard samples of bongkrekic acid from abroad for testing purposes.
-On the same day, Taipei Mayor Chiang Wan-an ordered all Po Lin Teahouse branches in Taipei to shut down.
-The Taipei City Government Health Bureau then enforced a full suspension of operations and food service at all Po Lin locations based on the “Act Governing Food Safety and Sanitation.”
+On the same day, Taipei Mayor Chiang Wan-an ordered all Polam Kopitam branches in Taipei to shut down.
+The Taipei City Government Health Bureau then enforced a full suspension of operations and food service at all Polam Kopitam locations based on the “Act Governing Food Safety and Sanitation.”

 On March 28, the Ministry of Health and Welfare, via import records, found that Changhua Christian Hospital already had a stock of bongkrekic acid standards for use in its toxicology lab.
 Upon contacting the hospital, it agreed to provide the samples free of charge, significantly accelerating the investigation.
 Later, the Taipei and Shilin District Prosecutors Offices, accompanied by a judge, conducted autopsies at Banqiao Funeral Parlor in New Taipei City and sent samples to the National Taiwan University’s Institute of Forensic Medicine.
 The final analysis returned a positive result for bongkrekic acid.
 The Centers for Disease Control (CDC) was also asked to assist in analyzing food and environmental samples to identify the source of the bacteria.

 That same morning, prosecutors from the Taipei District Prosecutors Office again convened a special meeting with the Criminal Investigation Bureau, Taipei City Criminal Police Corps, and the Xinyi Precinct to assign tasks, such as interviewing victims, analyzing surveillance footage from the branches, and organizing seized materials.
 It was decided to summon the chef for questioning.
 That evening, a chef surnamed Hu appeared at the Xinyi Police Precinct for interrogation.
 After being questioned, he was transferred late at night to the Taipei District Prosecutors Office for further questioning and was released without bail in the early morning of the 29th.
 That afternoon, the prosecution summoned the restaurant’s owner, Lai Fang-hsuan, a manager surnamed Wang, and a head chef surnamed Chou as defendants.
 After questioning, all three were released without bail.
-Chou, who had just returned to Taiwan from Malaysia, was also listed as a defendant and placed under a travel ban.On March 29, autopsies on two deceased victims confirmed the presence of bongkrekic acid.
+Chou, who had just returned to Taiwan from Malaysia, was also listed as a defendant and placed under a travel ban.
+On March 29, autopsies on two deceased victims confirmed the presence of bongkrekic acid.
 As of March 31, a total of 12 diners tested positive for bongkrekic acid.